wwkimball/wwkimball-dovecot/README.md

 ## Reference

-This module is extensively documented via [Puppet Strings](https://github.com/puppetlabs/puppet-strings), which is pre-generated in [docs](docs/index.html).
+This module is extensively documented via [Puppet Strings](https://github.com/puppetlabs/puppet-strings), which is pre-generated at [GitHub Pages for this project](https://wwkimball.github.io/wwkimball-dovecot/docs/puppet_classes/dovecot.html).

 ## Limitations